viswa2/DevOps/aws-technicals/README.md

 8. If you want to update stack click on update stack --> replace current template --> Upload a template file with the changes.
 Once done it will terminate the existing resources and re-create with the new one.

 9. If we want to delete the resources there is no need to go each and indivual resources to delete simply go and delete the stack

+   `Note:` While creating the cloud formation template check the AZ and subnet in the same AZ.

 ## Cloud Front ##